 Students are considered for available TA positions by the request of each student.
 Students who serve as TA in one semester must reapply for the next long semester.
-Once a student accepts a TA position offered by The Biology Instructional Office (once the student signs the contract with that Office), a student is obligated to serve for that teaching position (a student is not allowed to cancel the appointment ad hoc).
-A student is not allowed to opt out of a TA commitment without finding someone else who is qualified to serve as TA as a replacement.
-Students should never anticipate they can cancel their TA appointment and automatically find a replacement.
+Once a student accepts a TA position by signing the contract with the Biology Instructional Office, a student is obligated to serve for that teaching position and is not allowed to cancel the appointment ad hoc.
+A student is not allowed to opt out of a TA contract without finding someone else who is qualified to serve as TA as a replacement.
+Students should never anticipate they can cancel their TA appointment and find a replacement.